devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 Add Chunk to Group

-Add Chunk to Group  Route to add a chunk to a group
+Add Chunk to Group  Route to add a chunk to a group.

 ### Examples